bda-ankit/Auto_Number_Plate_Recognition_System_With_OCR/README.md

 Advance Python project on Auto Number Plate Recognition System With OCR

 # Important Development Modules
-OpenCV for identify license plates
+1. OpenCV for identify license plates
-Pytesseract for extract characters and numbers from the plate
+2. Pytesseract for extract characters and numbers from the plate

 # Component
-Install Tesseract-OCR in your system
+Install Tesseract-OCR in your system<br />
 Link - https://github.com/UB-Mannheim/tesseract/wiki

 # Approach